 Bake cookie dough for 17-22 minutes or until edges are slightly browned, and the middle is starting to set.

-Remove from oven and immediately top with marshmallows.
-Return to the oven and another 1-2 minutes or until marshmallows become puffy.
+Remove from the oven and immediately top with marshmallows.
+Return to the oven for 1-2 minutes or until the marshmallows become puffy.

 Take out of the oven and let sit for 1-2 minutes to cool slightly.